 No matter what social media platform you’re posting content on, always include an image or a video with your status update.

-It’s the easiest way to DOUBLE engagement and it’s why the Social Content App, our industry-leading mobile app, is FULL of eye-catching images.
+It’s the easiest way to DOUBLE engagement, and it’s why the Social Media Content Club is FULL of eye-catching images and professionally designed graphics.

 Speaking of eye-catching images…